-    By 1932, the library had grown to house 4,000 volumes.(5) In 1934, the College of Engineering moved to a new building that was named Taylor Hall, after T.U.
+By 1932, the library had grown to house 4,000 volumes.(5) In 1934, the College of Engineering moved to a new building, the Engineering Building, that was later named Taylor Hall, after T.U.
 Taylor.
 The library moved to the new building and eventually expanded.
 In 1935, a full-time librarian was hired.
 All Engineering books and periodicals were sent from the main library to the Engineering library.

 The library entered into an agreement with the honorary Engineering fraternity, Tau Beta Pi , in which the library matched annually donated funds from the fraternity for purchase of books to be placed on a new open shelf in the library.
 The College of Engineering implemented a requirement that all graduating seniors donate a copy of their theses to the library, and the librarian began to collect older theses.
 In 1937, the library established a small collection which circulated within the different departments of Engineering.
 The titles for the collection were chosen from recent best-seller lists, and were not restricted to engineering topics.(6)